A photograph of a Fox Chase doctor speaking to a patient in a medical chair while gesturing at an image on a screen.

 Because of this, an elevated PSA level may warrant a biopsy of the prostate, but according to Andres Correa, MD, a urological oncologist at Fox Chase Cancer Center, this isn’t always the case.

 “There are a lot of reasons for an elevated PSA level, and cancer is only one of them,” Correa said.
-“For instance, it may be due to an enlarged prostate, prostate inflammation or an infection.”
+“For instance, it may be due to an enlarged prostate, prostate inflammation or other non-malignant conditions.”

 When to See a Urologist